Philip-Scott/deck-buddy/guides/remote-desktop/readme.md

 ![remote-desktop demo](.screenshots/remote-desktop-demo.png)

+This guide assumes you already ran `setup.sh` from this folder, or via the Deck-Buddy app.

 ## Steam Deck Setup

-We are going to install Krfb as a Flatpak, and give it permissions to use the network.

-- Run the `setup.sh` script from this folder.

 Once installed, launch Krfb.
 This can be easly done from the Application Launcher > Internet > Krfb

 ![Launching krfb](.screenshots/launching-krfb.png)

 If everything was done correctly, you should see an IP Address other than 127.0.0.1 on the Connection Details box as seen bellow: